Mason-MBdev/Typewriter/README.md

 ## Usage

-RetroComm uses a web-based client that resembles a terminal interface.
+Typewriter uses a web-based client that resembles a terminal interface.
 Once connected, users can set a username, join chatrooms, send messages & files, and interact with the tool using the cmd line.

 ### Basic Layout